aspidov/otodombot/README.md

 python -m otodombot.backend
 ```

+Open [http://localhost:8000](http://localhost:8000) in your browser.
+The
+backend now also serves the static map UI so there's no need for a separate web
-Then open `frontend/index.html` in a browser.
-It fetches data from the API and
+server.
+The page fetches data from the API and shows the listings on an
-shows the listings on an OpenStreetMap-based map using Leaflet.
-Popups include
+OpenStreetMap based map using Leaflet.
+Popups include calculated travel times to
-calculated travel times to your configured points of interest.
+your configured points of interest.

 ### Deploying on Raspberry Pi